markusthilo/FallbackImager/README.md

 ## Installation

 ### Out of the box
-The easiest way is to download the latest release und unpack the Zip anywhere.
-To use the compiled executables no Python or othere dependencies are needed.
+The easiest way is to download the latest release and unpack the Zip anywhere.
+To use the compiled executables no Python or other dependencies are needed.

 ### Python
 To use the python sources you need Python (3.11 or newer), the cloned git and the libraries *pycdlib*, *pyinstaller*, *pywin32* and *WMI*.
 You might want to use